-Meanwhile, the music changes: millions of families are found to be suffering from the disease in Africa, but can’t all be treated until medication is cheaper.
+Meanwhile, the music changes: millions of families are found to be living with the disease in Africa, but can’t all be treated until medication is cheaper.
 Against an African rhythm now, the strings, saxophones and trombones again get busy – tracking the graph! – and the trumpets mellow as the price falls.
-Worldwide, the disease is now under control, thanks to public awareness and action; as the singers remind us in their closing chorus, “easy to turn our backs now - but silence is consent”.
+In some parts of the world, the disease is now at least treatable, thanks to public awareness and action, but much remains to be done; as the singers remind us in their closing chorus, “easy to turn our backs now - but silence is consent”.

 Often only when the media take up the cause is the extent of a disease taken seriously and addressed; but they are capricious, and need a story – preferably a sensational one.
 So this one is told by a mosquito…

-This mosquito, aedes aegyptus, begins to dance over a lilting rhythm from central Africa, where dengue fever is endemic and has been killing tens ofthousands for years.
+This mosquito, aedes aegypti, begins to dance over a lilting rhythm from central Africa, where dengue fever is endemic and has been killing tens of thousands for years.
 However “it’s not going to play if it’s too far away – get lost, I’ve got papers to sell!” is a newspaper editor’s cynical response.
 Next, with soca and steel pans, she spreads the disease to the Caribbean, but “if the rum is still flowing and tourists keep going, where’s the drama?” the editor says.

 Trying a different tack, she sambas off to Brazil, where “…Zika may spoil the Olympics: there’s babies being born with small heads” – “now you’re talking!” the editor said.
 Crossing borders once again, she brings the first half to a close dancing off to an exuberant big-band number in an infectious (!) typical West African 12/8 rhythm, featuring drums and percussion from all over Africa, the Caribbean and Latin-America.